-Regarding the honey sector, the Ministry of Agriculture has implemented measure aiming at ensuring quality and controlling fraud in the honey sector.
-The Ministry's decisions were incentivized by the mid-2000's EU three years ban on Lebanese honey exports (after antibiotics residues were found in a Lebanese honey shipment to the EU).
+The Ministry of Agriculture has implemented measures aimed at ensuring quality and controlling fraud in the honey sector.
+The Ministry's decisions were incentivized by the mid-

+2000's EU three years ban on Lebanese honey exports (after antibiotics residues were found in a Lebanese honey shipment to the EU).
 The Ministry's measures include: